TSharvananthan/wallpapers/README.md

 You know what I don't hate?
 Archiving.
 Keeping a history of the past is cool.
 It feels like a time capsule at times.
 I go back to old pictures and get a chance to see what I was up to.
 This is an archive of my rememberings.
 Over time, things go away and things come back.
 However, the core idea still remains.

 The archive can be found in the `/archive` directory.
 Feel free to take a glimpse.
+I did not include the script that powers this.
+I also didn't include my current wallpaper and its `.pdf` export.
+I don't see a reason to include them.

 # How To Use
 Just a glimpse of what I do to make this work.
 I would love to automate steps 1 and 2.
 However, Xournal doesn't support these features on the command line.